 If allocating vehicle expenses, a full allocation plan including the specific items, amounts and method of allocation must be pre-approved by CBHC.

-Back up documentation for the monthly expense detailing the expenses included and how the allocation was made to the program must be preapproved prior to submission with a reimbursement request.
+Back up documentation for the monthly expense detailing the expenses included and how the allocation was made to the program must be pre-approved prior to submission with a reimbursement request.

-Do not include the cost of purchasing or leasing a vehicle.

-Family Advisory Council: This includes items directly associated with the budget managed by the Family Advisory Council which are comprised of program participants.
+This is on page 24.Family Advisory Council: Amount of budget managed by the Family Advisory Council which are comprised of program participants.

 In-Kind Expense: Include the monetary value of all services and items donated to the program except in-kind rent (included in occupancy) on this line.
 List each type separately, for example, volunteers, donated goods, food, etc.